JayceSoul/CPS305-Algorithms/README.md

 The programing language used is python 3.

-Each lab has a jupyter notebook report and a html file version that explains the objective and findings of the lab.
+Each problem has a jupyter notebook report and a html file version that explains the objective and findings of the lab.